susancal/attempting-art/_posts/2025-04-16-daily-doodle.markdown

 </a>

 #### Description:
-Me giving the side-eye to a bmessy tangled ball of shit I choose to leave behind.
+Me giving the side-eye to a messy tangled ball of shit I choose to leave behind.

 #### Reflections:
 This felt good.
 I like drawing bubble letters.
 I wish I'd gone more extreme with my sus eyebrows.